dkleftogi/NerveHostspotDetector/README.md

 The utility of this code is to process data from mass cytometry imaging technologies and identify areas in the images that represent possible nerve elements.

-To do so we will utilise pixel based information and the elements we will find will be called "hotspots".
-They represent proxies of nerves and their presence is supported by the expression of nerve specific antibodies in panel.
+To do so we will utilise pixel based information and we define "hotspots".
+Hotspots represent proxies of nerves and their presence is supported by the expression of nerve specific antibodies in panel.
+But since the information about nerves (axons, bodies etc) is rather ambiguous with conventional 2D imaging, we generate square areas in the images representing increased nerve activity.

-Here we provide codes and datasets required to reproduce the framework.
+Here we provide codes and datasets required to implement this idea and reproduce the framework we developed.

 ## Publication